-- 167. The Abyei Area Administration continues to remain concerned with local issues: security, lack of a budget and the Misseriya migration.
-In March 2009, the Chief Administrator gave his policy statement address, which outlined measures his administration intend to adopt with the withdrawal SPLA and SAF forces out of the Abyei area.
-These include hiring, training and deployment of more Joint Integrated Police Units (JIPUs) into the communities, particularly those which cross the migration routes (03/09) - 168.
+- 149. JIU have deployed to Balom and Bajadiid in order to provide security along the Misseriya migration route.
+The Joint Integrated Police Unit (JIPU) comprising 334 (179 from the South and 155 from the North) has been deployed and is policing Abyei town, Agok and Abathok.
+(04/09) - 150.
+Further to the Abyei Protocol and Abyei Roadmap Agreement, implementation of the Abyei Area Administration took effect on 11 November 2008 with the swearing in of five Executive Council Members.
+The Secretaries are to head five departments which are Administration, Governance and Human Resources; Finance and Economic Planning; Agriculture, Animal and Natural Resources; Social Services and Cultural Affairs; and Public Utilities and Infrastructure.
+They would report directly to the Chief Administrator.
+Policing will be managed separately by Office of the Chief Administrator under a 'Security Commission.'(11/08) - 151.
 In May 2009, the Presidency provided funds of SDG five million for the Abyei Area Administration to facilitate payment of salaries and overhead costs.
-In addition, some funds were approved for the restructuring of the Abyei Area Administration of over 1200 posts within the administrative structure. - 169.
-On 27 May, UNPOL, RRR and UNDP representatives officially handed over the six purposely built Police Posts / Tukuls (at strategic points along the Misseriya migratory corridors) to the JIPU Commander.
+In addition, some funds were approved for the restructuring of the Abyei Area Administration of over 1200 posts within the administrative structure.
+(05/09) - 152.
+On 27 May 2009, UNPOL, RRR and UNDP representatives officially handed over the six purposely built Police Posts / Tukuls (at strategic points along the Misseriya migratory corridors) to the JIPU Commander.
 Despite UNMIS' best efforts, deployment by the JIPU officers to these locations and their subsequent use and upkeep of these facilities is being resisted until such time as transportation and communication equipment is delivered to them.
-(05/09)
+(05/09) - 153.
+A technical team from the Ministry of Finance and National Economy visited the Abyei Area in the third week of June 2009.
+In separate meetings with UNMIS, Abyei Area Administration officials underscored the need for funds for basic social amenities, such as water, clinics and schools in settled and nomadic communities.
+They also stressed the need for funds to create conducive environment for self-sustaining economic activities to facilitate the voluntary return of the IDPs to their places of origin.
+(06/09)